Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 This is the purpose of the Noise_From_Attenuation_Matrix WPS bloc.
 We just have set the right tables as input as follows :

-- outTableName : RESULT_GEOM
+- Attenuation matrix table name : LDAY_GEOM
-- attenuationTable : LDAY_GEOM
+- Output table name : RESULT_GEOM
-- matsimRoads : MATSIM_ROADS
+- Table name of the MATSIM table containing the roads LW stats per timeString : MATSIM_ROADS_STATS
-- matsimRoadsStats : MATSIM_ROADS_STATS
+- Table name of the MATSIM table containing the roads geometries : MATSIM_ROADS

 .. figure:: images/matsim/noise_map_wps.png
    :align: center